 What makes weasel coffee taste better than regular coffee?

-The weasels only select the best and ripest coffee berries to eat, and during the digesting process, the bitterness of the bean is mostly eliminated while the enzyme chemicals will be absorbed in the beans and make them less caffeinated.
+The weasel has a remarkably discriminating palate, only eats the ripest and sweetest cherries, and rejecting all others.
+During the digesting process, the bitterness of the bean is mostly eliminated while the enzyme chemicals will be absorbed in the beans and make them less caffeinated.
 Therefore, the digested beans once roasted will become more aromatic with vanilla smelling.
 Weasel coffee is smoother and richer with caramel chocolate flavor, less bitter and tastier to drink.

 Why weasel coffee is more expensive than regular coffee?